UniPart: Part-Level 3D Generation with Unified 3D Geom-Seg Latents: Method

 \paragraph{Geom-Seg Latent Diffusion}Our global-level DiT employs a rectified flow model~\cite{lipman2022flowmatching}, which uses a linear interpolation forward process $Z_t = (1-t)Z_0 + t \epsilon$ to construct the noisy \repName latent $Z_t$ from the data sample $Z_0$ and noise $\epsilon \in \mathbb{R}^{L \times d}$ at a timestep $t \in [0,1]$.
 In the backward process, our DiT parameterized by $\theta$ learns to model the timestep-dependent velocity field, $v(Z_t,t) = \delta_t Z_t$, representing the moving velocity from the noise to the data sample. $\theta$ is optimized on the conditional flow matching (CFM) objective~\cite{lipman2022flowmatching}:

-At the inference stage, we start from a randomly initialized noise and iteratively predict the velocity as $t$ minimized from 1 to 0, which progressively denoises $Z_t$ and derives the final global latent prediction $\hat{Z_0}$.
+At the inference stage, we start from a randomly initialized noise and iteratively predict the velocity as $t$ decreases from 1 to 0, which progressively denoises $Z_t$ and derives the final global latent prediction $\hat{Z_0}$.

 \paragraph{Latent Segmentation}With the generated global latent $\hat{Z_0}$, we adopt a frozen $\mathcal{D}_\text{seg}$ to decode the part mask for latent segmentation.
 It accepts $\hat{Z_0}$ and a dense prompt $r = [1,2,\cdots,L]$ as inputs to predict the part label $m_i, i\in\{j\}_{j=1}^L$ for each latent vector in $\hat{Z_0}$.
 Besides, we also train a small decoder to recover the anchor point position (the downsampled points at the encoding stage) for each \repName latent vector $p_i^\text{latent} = \mathcal{D}_\text{pos}(\hat{z_i})$. $\mathcal{D}_{pos}$ is trained on a well-learned \repName space with encoder frozen.
 Therefore, the training of $\mathcal{D}_\text{pos}$ only serves for position recovery without affecting the latent space construction.
-With the set of segmentation masks $\{m_i\}_{i=1}^L$ and latents' achor positions $\{p^\text{latent}_i\}_{i=1}^L$, we first sample prompts via farthest point sampling (FPS) and then apply non-maximum suppression (NMS) to post-process the resulting masks, yielding a set of masks $\{m_i\}_{i=1}^N$ as the final latent segmentation result, which can be used to derive the segmented part latents $\{X_i\}_{i=1}^N$ where each $X_i$ is composed of uncertain number of $z_j$ from $\hat{Z_0}$.
+With the set of segmentation masks $\{m_i\}_{i=1}^L$ and latents' anchor positions $\{p^\text{latent}_i\}_{i=1}^L$, we first sample prompts via farthest point sampling (FPS) and then apply non-maximum suppression (NMS) to post-process the resulting masks, yielding a set of masks $\{m_i\}_{i=1}^N$ as the final latent segmentation result, which can be used to derive the segmented part latents $\{X_i\}_{i=1}^N$ where each $X_i$ is composed of uncertain number of $z_j$ from $\hat{Z_0}$.